 A little more than six months ago I started down an amazing and incredible journey as a full time freelancer.
 The first couple of weeks after I announced this big move I was flooded with project inquires and job offers that I didn’t know what to do really.Read More

 In the era of startups and the big push for design, agencies and studios are preaching the power of culture (Ethos).

 We all know the stories and seen the beautifully staged photos of office spaces and people having nerf wars in the halls.
-With the power of social media, specifically instagram, creative agencies are spreading photos and videos promoting their culture.
+With the power of social media, specifically Instagram, creative agencies are spreading photos and videos promoting their culture.
 For the most part, a lot of these agencies are on the right track and are having a blast.Read More

 You remember those kids in elementary school who could draw so great?
 Do you think if they stopped drawing completely and then picked up a pencil and attempted to draw, they would be the next Rembrandt?Read More

 Since the start of the big startup evolution the demand for illustrators has been steadily growing and growing.
 This is definitely evident in the continued acquisition of illustrators by big name start ups that we all know and love.
 Just a couple of weeks ago, one of my friends shared a link with me where Über was looking for illustrators to grow a whole division dedicated to nothing but growing and expanding their Illustration style.Read More

 Today marks the beginning of my new path as a full time freelancer.
 Two years ago I felt as if I wasn’t ready to freelance full time while living in Savannah, GA.
 I had spent the year before working full time for a branding agency and never even picked up a freelance gig.
 Instead was lucky enough to land a job at an amazing agency in San Diego, CA. This prompted me to move myself and my mom out here to the west coast and begin a new life as a UI/UX designer.Read More